 Roval is a Specialized house brand (albeit one that’s now seeking its own time in the sun and gravel) and the included Roval C38 wheels get the job done.
 I’m glad they have proven DT Swiss hubs with normal J-bend spokes with external nipples.
 The Specialized Pathfinder tires are a good choice for this bike, but I’d prefer the Tracer Pro 2Bliss as a stock tire since my mixed-terrain riding veers mostly off the pavement.

 One odd occurrence we encountered is related to the rear derailleur hanger that has the axle shelf as part of its design.
 It is held on with a single screw.
 When reinstalling a wheel, the hanger was inadvertently rotated just so the thru-axle did not align to thread in, which was frustrating although the fix was easy.
 Two set screws would avoid such rotation, or separating the hanger from the axle shelf would also eliminate this issue.

 The smoothing effect of the Future Shock and the stability of the low bottom bracket render the bike suitable for long days in the saddle.
 The design of the Future Shock seems simple enough to be reliable and the headset is easy enough to adjust once you know the technique.
 All who tried the Diverge seemed skeptical at first but grew to quickly appreciate and like the bike.
-It has become a bike of choice for long days in the saddle on bumpy gravel roads.
+It has become my bike of choice for long days in the saddle on bumpy gravel roads, before its inevitable return.